A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Analysis of Gumbel-max Watermark

-Finally, we establish the optimality for our proposed tests.
-The following theorem demonstrates that the asymptotic sum of type I and type II errors for our tests matches the lower bound across all possible tests, confirming their optimality.
+Finally, we establish the optimality guarantee for our proposed test, in that the asymptotic sum of type I and type II errors for our test matches the lower bound across all possible tests.